mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ## Functions

-Steps to build a function
+Steps to build a function:

-- Provide a function prototype
+- Provide a function prototype.
-- Provide a function definition
+- Provide a function definition.
-- Call the function
+- Call the function.

 ```cpp
 // function prototype